 Pinker’s other bestselling books include The Blank Slate: The Modern Denial of Human Nature (“Required reading.” – Los Angeles Times) and How The Mind Works (“A model of scientific writing: erudite, witty, and clear.” – New York Review of Books).
 Pinker’s acclaimed “language” series includes The Language Instinct: How the Mind Creates Language, Words and Rules, The Stuff of Thought: Language as a Window into Human Nature, as well as The Sense of Style: The Thinking Person’s Guide to Writing in the 21st Century.

-A native of Montreal, Pinker is Johnstone Professor of Psychology at Harvard and has also taught at Stanford and at MIT.
-He is a fellow of the American Academy of Arts and Sciences and the American Association for the Advancement of Science, has won a number of teaching prizes, and was named among Newsweek’s “100 Americans for the Next Century.”
-His research on visual cognition and the psychology of language has received numerous awards, including the Troland Award from the National Academy of Sciences.
+A native of Montreal, Steven Pinker is Johnstone Professor of Psychology at Harvard University.
+Previously, he taught at Stanford and at MIT.
+He is a fellow of the American Academy of Arts and Sciences and the American Association for the Advancement of Science.
+He has won a number of teaching prizes, and his research on visual cognition and the psychology of language has received numerous awards, including the Troland Award from the National Academy of Sciences.

 What does a book about 19th century philosophy have to do with 21st century corporate culture?
 Plenty!
 In this keynote—drawn from the book Bill Gates called the best he’d ever read—the lessons are clear.
 The values of The Enlightenment transformed an entire planet: creating wealth, inspiring creativity, advancing science, empowering individuals, and introducing Democracy to America, France, and the globe at large.
 If these values can transform the world, they can transform an organization.
 A perfect discussion point for today—Steven Pinker will lead your audience through an exploration of who we are and where we are going, minus the baggage of today’s headlines.